 Check out our Blog!

-This Chapman supplement offers some of the most serious supplemental questions we have ever seen — and some of the silliest.
-As a religiously-affiliated school, Chapman takes its values seriously, so be prepared to examine your own… right before coming up with your own personal hashtag.
-To help you keep your ranging responses #onbrand, we made you a guide.
+This Chapman supplement offers some of the most serious supplemental questions we have ever seen.
+As a religiously-affiliated school, Chapman takes its values seriously, so be prepared to examine and articulate your own.

 This is the first half of a deconstructed why essay, so do your research and divide it into two tidy piles: academics and everything else.
 This prompt gives you a chance to geek out about your intended major among Chapman’s diverse offerings.
 Do you and calculus have some unfinished business?
 Or are you planning to get a jump on your Hollywood career with a major in creative production?
 Whether your goals are intellectual, professional, or somewhere in between, your reasoning should be grounded in what Chapman has to offer.